How Can We Help?

 Annual Procurement Forecast

 By the first day of the fiscal year (October 1st), the Department publishes the annual DOT Procurement Forecast.
 The DOT Procurement Forecast provides information on anticipated procurements over the simplified acquisition threshold ($150,000).
 Maintained as a dynamic database, the Procurement Forecast can be searched by quarter, industry category, OA, and keywords.
 This is an essential tool for any small business interested in contracting with the U.S. DOT.
-The DOT Procurement Forecast is for informational and marketing purposes only and does not constitute a specific offer or commitment by the DOT to fund, in whole or in part, any of its procurements.

 Subcontracting on DOT Opportunities